Revealing the canalizing structure of Boolean functions: Algorithms and applications: Algorithms for revealing the canalizing layer structure

-Therefore, if the canalizing order of the $n$ variables of an NCF is known, one needs to check at most $n-1$ equalities; that is, the algorithm suggested by Theorem~\ref{thm:lin-time} will take linear time in the number of variables.
+then $x_j$ and $x_{j+1}$ are in the same layer. \end{proposition} Therefore if the canalizing order of the $n$ variables of an NCF is known, one needs to check at most $n-1$ equalities; that is, the algorithm suggested by Proposition~\ref{thm:lin-time} will take linear time in the number of variables.